jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 * Should accept a faculty position at Harvard?
 * Should I visit Harvard on my upcoming vacation to Boston?

-Add a prompt for asking the LLM/GenAI to refine your question:
+Add a prompt requesting that the LLM/GenAI refine your question:
 > From now on, when I ask a question, suggest a better version of my question.

-Or even better, rather than just ask for the question have it ask you if
+Or even better, rather than just ask for a refined question, have it ask the refined questions you:
 > From now on, when I ask a question, suggest a better version of my question and ask me if I would like to use it.

 Or:
 > Whenever I ask a question, suggest a better question and ask me if I would like to use it instead.

-ChatGPT still assumed that my original question was in the context of attending Harvard as a student, but it told me that before answering as if that was my actual intent.
+ChatGPT still assumed that my original Harvard question was in the context of attending as a student, but it told me that was its assumption before answering.

-With the prompt, it provides more context.
-And it seems to trigger something else.
-Even if I confirm that I’m interested in attending, it starts to interview me by asking me questions.
+The Question Refinement Prompt seems to trigger something else.
+Even if I confirm that I’m interested in attending, it starts to interview me by asking me follow up questions.

 The __From now on__ and __Whenever__ phrases are a type of prompt pattern too.
 They set up rules for the rest of the conversation.

-I don’t need to provide additional examples.
-Choose one of the examples above which asks the LLM questions, such as the [Constitution Scholar](#Constitutional-Scholar) and the [Religious Scholars]($Interfaith-Discussion) examples.
-After the original prompt, add the question refinement prompt and ask the same questions or ask your own.
+I won't provide specific examples for the Question Refinement Pormpt.
+Choose one of the question related examples above, such as the [Constitution Scholar](#Constitutional-Scholar) and the [Religious Scholars]($Interfaith-Discussion) examples.
+After the original prompt, add the Question Refinement Prompt and ask the same questions or ask your own.

 # Summary
-Prompt engineering provides of providing context and details for extracting information from the LLM’s relationship of words that’s focused upon that context.
-It’s a conversation with the LLM in natural language.
-Prompt engineering patterns natural language phrases that have shown to return good results.
+Prompt engineering provides context and details for extracting information from the LLM’s relationship of words that’s focused upon that context.
+It’s a conversation with the LLM using natural language.
+Prompt engineering patterns are natural language phrases that have shown to return good results.

-I’ve provided several prompt examples of what I learned in the online courses.
-I’ll continue in the next blog with more.
+I have provided several prompt examples of what I learned in the online courses.
+I’ll continue with more in the next blog.
 I don’t plan to list all that I’ve seen.
 I’ll focus on some of my favorites and the ones that wowed me.
 I’ll provide references to other prompt engineering patterns in the references.

 LLM/GenAI technology is still new.
 I’m sure people will discover more prompt engineering patterns as LLM/GenAI technology and our experience with it advances.
 You may even create some of your own.